 4- Educate your Employees About Cybersecurity Threats

-As most employees and workers are not aware of the common cybersecurity threats and attacks, they are unable to avert and can cause sensitive data theft or loss.
+As most employees and workers are not aware of the common cyber attacks, they are unable to avert and can cause sensitive data theft or loss.
 Studies show that small business employees receive at least 1 phishing email every day.
 Such email includes malicious links, attachments, or files that can infect your business network with viruses or ransomware to let malicious persons gain access to your system and network.
 Educate your employees to check every email carefully and don’t click on a suspicious link, file, or attachment.
 Let your employees know about common phishing scams and cybersecurity attacks so they can prevent hacking attacks to keep your business data and information safe and protected.

 5- Install Firewall Security for your Business Network